solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 The purpose of this article to show how to build an example machine learning pipeline work flow, that includes repeatable data preparation, model training and batch predictions using the Azure Machine Learning SDK for Python within Azure notebooks.

-## Creating a pipeline for repeatable data prep and model training using Azure Notebooks
+## Create a New Notebook in Azure Notebooks

 One of the ways to use the Azure Machine Learning SDK for Python is with Azure notebooks.
-In the introduction we saw how to get started with Azure notebooks, and how to create Azure Machine Learning workspace in your subscription.
-In this section we will describe how to use the Azure notebooks to build repeatable data preparation and model training pipeline with explicit dependency between the two pipeline steps.
+In the introduction we saw how to get started with Azure notebooks.
+Here we will show how to create a new notebook to get started.

-### Create a new notebook

 In Azure notebooks, when you select Run to start your project, it opens Jupyter Notebooks interface.
 From within the Jupyter Notebooks interface, create a new notebook with Python 3.6 kernel as shown.